Wassef-M/antibody-developability-prediction/README.md

 ## Preprocessing & Splitting

-- All sequences were tokenized into indices over:
+**Tokenization**

+Each sequence is converted to indices over:

-  - 20 canonical amino acids + `X` (mask token)
+* 20 canonical amino acids

-- First **8 amino acids were masked to `X`** in all sequences to prevent trivial therapeutic-specific motifs from dominating.
-- Train/validation/test splits were generated using **CDR3-based grouping** to prevent clone leakage.
-- Stratified splitting ensured balanced representation across folds.
+* X = mask token

+* 0 = padding index

+All input sequences must match this vocabulary.

+**N-terminal Masking (Important)**

+The first 8 residues of every VH sequence were masked to X during training

+``seq = "X" * 8 + seq[8:]``

+This prevents the CNN from learning superficial dataset-specific motifs in FR1 that were enriched in therapeutic antibodies.

+**This masking must also be applied during inference, or the model will encounter unseen patterns and may produce unreliable predictions.**

+**Clone-Safe Splitting (CDR3 grouping)**

+To avoid information leakage, all sequences sharing the same CDR3 amino-acid sequence were grouped and assigned to the same split.

+Applied independently to positive and background sets.

+Splits were then stratified to preserve class proportions.

 ---

 ## Model

-A lightweight **multi-kernel 1D Convolutional Neural Network (CNN)** was used:
+A lightweight multi-kernel 1D CNN architecture:

-- Embedding dimension: **64**
-- Convolutional filters: **128** per kernel size
+Embedding: 64-dim

+Convolution filters: 128 each

-- Kernel sizes: **3, 5, 7**
+Kernel sizes: 3, 5, 7

+Activation: ReLU

-- Global max pooling over sequence length
+Global max pooling over sequence length

-- Dropout: **0.3**
+Dropout: 0.3

-- Fully connected output layer → binary logit
+Final fully connected layer producing a single binary logit

-The model processes padded batches of tokenized VH sequences.
+Pads are zero-embedded (padding_idx=0).

 ---

 ## Training

-- Loss: **BCEWithLogitsLoss** with `pos_weight ≈ 10.7` (to correct strong class imbalance)
+Loss: BCEWithLogitsLoss(pos_weight ≈ 10.7)

+Corrects for strong imbalance (~10× more negatives than positives)

-- Optimizer: **AdamW**
+Optimizer: AdamW

-  - Learning rate: `1e-3`
-  - Weight decay: `1e-4`
+LR = 1e-3

+Weight decay = 1e-4

-- Batch size: **32**
+Batch size: 32

-- Device: GPU if available
+Device: GPU if available

-Example training progression (summarized):

-- Training accuracy increased steadily
-- Validation accuracy peaked around **0.92**
-- Loss curves showed stable learning
+Training and validation curves show stable learning with no major overfitting.

 ---

 ## Evaluation

-The test set is highly imbalanced:
+The test set:

-- 295 background (0)
+295 background sequences

-- 25 positive (1)
+25 positive sequences
-- Majority baseline accuracy: **0.922**

-More informative metrics were computed:

-**Test results:**

-- **AUROC: 0.9833**
-- **AUPRC: 0.8502**
+Majority-class baseline accuracy = 0.922

+Because accuracy is misleading, AUROC and AUPRC were used.

+Test Metrics

+AUROC: 0.9833

+AUPRC: 0.8502

-The model substantially outperforms the majority-class baseline and demonstrates strong ranking capability.
+The model outperforms the majority baseline and shows strong ranking performance.

+---

+## Inference Requirements

+To use the model correctly, the following preprocessing is mandatory:

+1. Mask the first 8 N-terminal residues

+2. Uppercase the sequence

+3. Replace any non-canonical residue with "X"

+4. Ensure VH length ≈ 90–150 aa

+5. Convert to token indices using the provided vocabulary

+6. Pad with index 0 for batching

+---

+## Limitations

+Positive set (182 sequences) is small → risk of overfitting.

+The background (OAS) class may contain developable antibodies.

+Only VH sequence is used (no VL, no structural features, no CDR3 biophysics, no glycosylation signals).

 ---